purebred-mua/purebred/TESTING.md

     # would only run a user acceptance test with an "error" substring
     cabal test --show-details=streaming --test-option='-p "tests/user*/*error*"'

-    # On NixOS, keep in mind that you will need to build the binary first and then run the acceptance tests in a NIX shell
+    # On NixOS, keep in mind that you will need to build the binary
+    # first and then run the acceptance tests in a NIX shell
+    nix-build
     PATH=$PATH:result/bin cabal test --show-details=streaming --test-option='-p "tests/user*/*error*"'

+## Debugging test failures

+### Failure to start purebred

+When `purebred` can not be started, it typically is a hint that the environment is not correctly setup or interferes with the compilation.
+We've put in great effort to make the acceptance tests as environment independent as possible, but we can not rule out factors we haven't accounted for.
+Here are a few hints you can use to debug.

+* First isolate the test which fails (if all, pick one).
+See the additional test arguments you can pass to run one single test above.

+* Usually temporary directories and tmux sessions are cleaned up.
+The `withTmuxSession` function has a `setUp` and a `tearDown`.
+Replace the `tearDown` with a `\_ -> pure ()` to avoid the cleanup being run.
+Then use tmux to attach to the left over session for further
+  investigation:

+       $ tmux list-sessions
+       0: 5 windows (created Mon May 27 21:32:58 2019) [135x31] (attached)
+       keepalive: 1 windows (created Fri Jun 28 15:14:32 2019) [80x24]
+       purebredtest-7-error-handling: 1 windows (created Fri Jun 28 15:14:32 2019) [80x24]

+       $ tmux attach-session -t purebredtest-7-error-handling

+### Failures matching sub-strings

+When tests fail to match a screen shot check if the sub-string is not split up between new lines or colour codes.
+We match against the raw output (including colour codes).

+If you get flakyness, check if your sub-string is not too generic and appears unchanged between repaints of the screen.

 ## Running purebred with a custom config